Guide: Understanding, preventing and treating an irritated vulva

 Increased sensitivity:

-The area may become hypersensitive to touch, pressure, or heat. -
+the area may become hypersensitive to touch, pressure, or heat. -

 Color changes:

-skin may become lighter or darker in response to chronic irritation or inflammation.
+Skin may become lighter or darker in response to chronic irritation or inflammation.

 It is important to consult a professional in the following cases: